 Conformal radiotherapy is another way of giving radiotherapy.

-You may develop side effects during your treatment.
-Side effects build up slowly when you start treatment.
-They usually disappear gradually over a few weeks or months after treatment finishes.
 Your doctor, nurse or radiographer will discuss this with you so you know what to expect.
-Let them know about any side effects you have during or after treatment.
+Tell them about any side effects you have during or after treatment.
 There are often things they can do to help.

 Side effects caused by smoking

 The side effects of radiotherapy are made worse by smoking.
 Smoking will also make your treatment less effective.
 Your cancer doctor or nurse will advise you to try to stop smoking.
 They can give you support and advice.

 NHS Smokefree can offer advice and support.
 You can find out more by visiting nhs.co.uk/smokefree.

 Tiredness (fatigue) can continue for weeks or a few months after your treatment has finished.
 You might be more tired if you have to travel to hospital each day.
 If you are also having other treatment such as chemotherapy, this can make you even more tired.

 Try to get as much rest as you can, especially if you have to travel a long way for treatment.
 Balance this with some physical activity, such as short walks, which will give you more energy.

 Diarrhoea and passing wind